edfapay/edfa-pg-android-sdk-sample/README.md

 >
 > ### Configuring the Proguard Rule
 >
-> If your project is obfuscated with proguard, please add the rule below to your android project **proguard-rules.pro**
+> If your project is obfuscated with proguard, add the following rule to `proguard-rules.pro`:
 >
 > ```
 > -keep class com.edfapg.sdk.** {